JavohirMX/halal-korea/readme/EXTERNAL_LOGIN_IMPLEMENTATION.md

 ## Overview

 This document summarizes the external login/signup implementation for the Halal Korea project.
-The implementation provides comprehensive social authentication support for Google, Facebook, GitHub, and Apple with automatic account merging and profile data import.
+The implementation provides comprehensive social authentication support for Google and GitHub with automatic account merging and profile data import.

 ## Implementation Details